abivolante/abivolante/README.md

 ### 👩🏽‍💻  About me
 Mathematics graduate turned data enthusiast.
-Had to face the real world, so I went from proving elegant theorems to playing in the mud with messy data.
+Had to face the real world, so I went from proving elegant theorems to playing in the mud of messy data.

 **Toolbox:** Python · Pandas · SQL · Google BigQuery · R · Git · Excel